 *You must apply through our Careers Page, https://careers.ntrems.com/jobs

-As a Paramedic with North Texas Regional EMS, you will respond to ALS Emergency and Emergency Critical Care transfers.
-99% of our calls are classified as ALS emergent.
+As an Emergency Medical Technician with North Texas Regional EMS, you will respond to ALS Emergency and Emergency Critical Care transfers.
+99% of our calls are classified as ALS emergent or SCT.
 You will be transporting these patients from an emergency room to an ICU or other higher level of care, allowing you to employ some of the most advanced protocols in the state.
-We trust our Paramedics to practice at the top of their certification or license; our facilities and their physicians trust our transport teams to integrate with their initial emergency treatment plan and initiate additional resuscitative measures as needed.
-North Texas Regional EMS Paramedics play a vital role in resuscitating and stabilizing patients during the transition from an emergency department to a higher level of care.
+We trust our EMTs to practice at the top of their certification; our facilities and their physicians trust our transport teams to integrate with their initial emergency treatment plan and initiate additional resuscitative measures as needed.

 - Age: For driving and insurance purposes, applicants must have a minimum of five (5) years driving experience, regardless of age.

 - Education: High-school graduate or GED.
-Graduate of a Paramedic training program.
+Graduate of an Emergency Medical Technician training program.
 National Registry preferred, but not required.

-- Licenses/Certifications: Certified or Licensed as a Paramedic with the Texas Department of State Health Services.
+- Licenses/Certifications: Certified as an Emergency Medical Technician with the Texas Department of State Health Services.
 Current, valid, unrestricted Texas driver’s license and be insurable with company carrier.
-Must currently hold or obtain within three (3) months of start date: BLS for Healthcare Providers (AHA), ACLS or ACLS Experience Provider (AHA), and a pediatric card (PALS, EPC, PEPP).
+Must currently hold or obtain within three (3) months of start date: BLS for Healthcare Providers (AHA).

-- Preferred: at least two years of experience as lead paramedic in an ALS 911 service.
+- Minimum experience two (2) years as an Emergency Medical Technician in an ALS 911 service.
 Will also consider MICU transport / CCT experience.

 - Must successfully complete initial competency-based orientation and recurrent training and skills competencies.